 |poetry, n.
 (English) metrical composition.|

-|History: With origins dating back to the 1990s, the poems posted here were created for educational or didactic purposes.
-They are designed to mostly benefit non-English speakers (by far the largest users of a dictionary project I am working on, and who can click on words in the poems for translations if they are using non-English browsers).
-In addition to illustrating various English-language poetic forms (especially the forms used to teach English), in many “English for non-English speakers” courses, poetry exercises are used to allow learners to explore the complexities of English, and to help students retain vocabulary (some persons benefit reading didactic poetry as a form of learning).
-Poetic forms taught in such classes are included in this project (e.g. acrostics, cinquain, diamante or diamond, haiku, sonnets, etc., with more being added over time).
-Another purpose is to have the poems, themselves, give insight into the title word or expression, with an express goal to highlight ambiguity for as many words or expressions as possible in all of the world’s documented languages (e.g. over 1.4 million poems in English alone).
-The graph theoretic poems posted take on a lexicographic purpose, therefore, which may lead to further exploration and/or learning of the language (e.g. a poem about “pope” may refer to “ruffe” which is a type of fish, called a “pope”).
-As I gain more experience with techniques, I will expand to other languages (about 100 languages at first, and then the languages with smaller populations, except those where ownership rights are claimed by academic field linguists or local community leaders).|
+With these origins, TotoPoetry algorithms have generated millions of poems for educational or didactic purposes.
+They are designed to mostly benefit non-English speakers (by far the largest users of this dictionary project).
+Various English-language poetic forms are generated, especially those used in “English for non-English speakers” courses (e.g., acrostics, cinquain, diamante or diamond, haiku, sonnets, etc., with more being added over time).
+Another purpose is to have the poems, themselves, give insight into the headword or expression, with an express goal to highlight ambiguity for as many words or expressions as possible in all the world’s documented languages.
+The graph-generated poems posted take on a lexicographic purpose, therefore, which may lead to interesting revelations about the language (e.g., a poem about “pope” may refer to “ruffe” which is a type of fish, called a “pope”).
+As algorithms gain more experience, one can expect an expansion across languages (to over 100 languages at first).

-You can access all of the poems using the search box.
-For the courageous, follow the links below to what may be the world’s longest poems (for the particular genre indicated; each of these have been condensed from substantially longer off-line versions that include proper nouns, hyphenated words, contractions, possessive forms and expressions).
-They start with stanzas defining the first words of the dictionary, and then continue alphabetically thereafter to the end of each poem reaching the length of an entire dictionary:
+You can access all the poems using the search box which skips to the page of the given headword in the dictionary.
+For the courageous, follow the links below to a collection of long poems – the Hybrid poem being the longest.
+Each poem starts with stanzas defining the first words of the dictionary, and then continue alphabetically thereafter to the end of each poem reaching the length of an entire dictionary: